Today we’re going to talk about blood flow restriction as it relates to training your chest.

 - You don’t feel your pulse at the wrist.

 - Your veins are flat and collapsed.

-Once the BFR bands are properly wrapped, you can perform exercises such as the bench press, incline bench press, dumbbell incline bench press, or chest flys.
+Once the BFR bands are properly wrapped, you can perform exercises such as the bench press, incline bench press, dumbbell incline bench press, chest flys, or chest fly alternative.
 You can even incorporate pauses and tempo work while wearing them.